Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-20. ### Why Feature Scaling is important?
-What are the feature scaling techniques?⭐
+20. **Why Feature Scaling is important?
+What are the feature scaling techniques?**.⭐

   `Ans:` Feature scaling is an important step in the preprocessing of data for machine learning algorithms because it helps to standardize the range of independent variables or features of the data.
  - MinMaxScaler: This class provides a transformer to scale the data set in a given range, usually between 0 and 1.